with future parents

-A surrogate advocate is a person or group who’s sole purpose is to advocate for brave, amazing moms who decide to become surrogates.
+A surrogate advocate is a person or group who truly advocates for the brave, amazing moms who decide to become surrogates.

-But far too often, the surrogate’s interests can come second to intended parents, so a true surrogate advocate helps balance that equation.
+But far too often, the surrogate’s interests can be dismissed, so a true surrogate advocate helps balance that equation.

 No, we don’t think so.
-If someone truly advocates for surrogates, the interests and experience of the surrogate will be their singular focus.
-Their organization should be structured in such a way where their sole motivation is to advocate for the surrogate.
+If someone truly advocates for surrogates, the interests and experience of the surrogate should be the mission of the company.
+Their organization should be surrogate focused first & foremost.

 By remaining independent, we don’t have any motivations to show a surrogate candidate one agency over another.
 We simply allow every surrogate to have options and make fully informed decisions on what’s best for her!